nhselect/step1-training/content/platform-roles/roles/learner.md

 ### Key responsibilities / platform functionalities​

-- Self-assess Step 1, 2 or 3 proficiencies as ‘achieved’.
+- Self-assess proficiencies as ‘achieved’.
 - Request confirmation of self-assessed proficiencies from Educator/Managers and/or Assessors.
 - Send all confirmed proficiencies to Educator/Manager for final sign-off​.
-- Export a read-only Excel spreadsheet of their Steps 1, 2 or 3 proficiencies progress​.
+- Export a read-only Excel spreadsheet of their proficiencies progress​.

 <div class="role_trust-example">

 ### Example in a trust​

-- New nurses to critical care.
+- Healthcare proffessional  ie Registered nurse in critical care.

 #### Higher education institute example

-- Registered nurse who is a student on the critical care course
+- Healthcare proffessional who is a student on a HEI course

 </div>